-Please do not forget to restart MariaDB/MySQL after changing the configuration file.
-For more advice on how to configure the database, please check out the database documentation.
+Please do not forget to restart MariaDB after changing the configuration file.
+For more advice on how to configure the MariaDB database, check out section Configuration for MariaDB Database.

-5.5 DNS Requirements
+5.3 DNS Requirements

 When setting up the DNS entries for your OpenEMM server, please make sure that your server holds a valid A record and a PTR record which points back to the hostname of your server (see /etc/hosts) for reverse lookups.
 This is important because most external mailservers that receive emails from your OpenEMM installation will do a reverse DNS lookup in order to check if the FQDN of your server and the PTR record of your server's IP address match.
 If not, this is an indication of a spambot network and quite often your emails will be rejected.